phorkyas-tg/arrows/README.md

 #ToDo
 * hero death animation
-* start, in between and end screen
+* in between and end screen
+* sounds and music
+* real battery graph
 ** score is derived from level score, time used score, bullets left score, level complete bonus

 * more levels